zqilz/tsb-wiki-editor/README.md

 =========== RULES ============
 1. NO EDITING THE JSON AFTER BEING EXPORTED
 2. You may goof around with the editor, but the JSON file that you send to me must be "professionally" made.
+3. Do not put malicious code inside the editor.